Migrating from RPG Maker MV to MZ Thoughts, Dev Log

 3) Additional art, usable by both engines

 While there will always continue to be debate over which version of RPG Maker had the best RTP art.
-RTP is short for run time package and it describes the assets that are baked in with the version of RPG Maker you buy.
+RTP is short for run time package and describes the assets baked in with the performance of the RPG Maker you buy.

 One thing that isn’t commonly known is that if you own the associated version of RPG Maker, you can use its art in another version of RPG Maker.
 I have to emphasize that you have to own each version of RPG Maker which you are using art from.
 It’s also worth mentioning that you can’t use RPG maker for a commercial game built with unassociated engines.